SlapBot/stephanie-va/README.md

 ## Contact

-If you are looking for just a casual conversation about Stephanie or anything related to bugs/feedback or just anything contact me through social network links like [facebook](https://www.facebook.com/Drazier), [Quora](https://www.quora.com/profile/Ujjwal-Gupta-31), [Reddit](http://reddit.com/user/drazxie), where as for any formal enquiries or serious discussion consider dropping me a mail at ugupta41@gmail.com
+If you are looking for just a casual conversation about Stephanie or anything related to bugs/feedback or just anything, contact me through social network links like [facebook](https://www.facebook.com/Drazier), [Quora](https://www.quora.com/profile/Ujjwal-Gupta-31), [Reddit](http://reddit.com/user/drazxie), whereas for any formal enquiries or serious discussion consider dropping me a mail at ugupta41@gmail.com

 ## Sounder Algorithm